Payouts

 Response Fields

 Indicates whether the request to retrieve transaction limits was successful.
-A value of true means the data was retrieved without errors.

 A message describing the result of the request.
-Typically used to confirm success or provide an error description.

 The minimum allowable payouts transaction amount in the country's local currency.
 Any transaction below this amount will be rejected.